Trinoma: History

 Center or North Triangle Mall.
 The name of the mall was later changed to "Trinoma" inspired by the redevelopment of industrial district TriBeCa.

 Trinoma was officially launched in a private ceremony on April 25, 2007.
-It was inaugurated by officials of Ayala Land, and authorities of Quezon City, led by then-Mayor Feliciano Belmonte Jr.
+It was inaugurated by officials of Ayala Land, and the Quezon City government, led by then-Mayor Feliciano Belmonte Jr.

-According to Ayala Land Inc. president Jaime Ayala, The mall will service all market segments but will specifically cater to Quezon City’s high-end consumers.
+According to Ayala Land Inc. president Jaime Ayala, the mall will service all market segments but will specifically cater to Quezon City’s high-end consumers.

 The soft opening was originally slated for May 3, 2007, but was delayed by structural elements that were yet to be finished.
 It finally opened to the public on its soft opening on May 16, 2007.
-Its grand opening was held on on October 16, 2007, with President Gloria Macapagal Arroyo and Vice President Noli de Castro in attendance.
+Its grand opening was held on October 16, 2007 (three days before the explosion of its sister mall Glorietta in Makati City), with President Gloria Macapagal Arroyo and Vice President Noli de Castro in attendance.

 The mall was the first building constructed in the 62.3 ha Triangle Exchange district of Triangle Park and of Ayala Land's Vertis North project.
 Vertis North is within the 250.6 ha Quezon City Central Business District (also known as Triangle Park) to redevelop the areas of North Triangle (North Avenue, EDSA, Quezon Avenue), East Triangle (East Avenue, EDSA, Quezon Avenue) and the Veterans Memorial Medical Center (VMMC) property (North Avenue).

 The mall's North Avenue Wing will be expanded in line with the construction of the North Triangle Common Station, which will soon connect LRT-1, MRT-3, MRT-7, and the Metro Manila Subway.

+Future redevelopment

+Trinoma commenced renovations in the first quarter of 2024 and is expected to be completed by the fourth quarter of 2025.
+A three-level expansion on its North Avenue side is expected to be completed by 2026.

+Cinema renovation

+The mall's cinemas 3 to 6 were closed for renovation on June 23, 2024, while cinemas 1, 2 and 7 remain open as of April 2025.
+Cinemas 3 and 4 are reopened on December 25, 2024, cinema 6 is reopened on February 13, 2025, and cinema 5 is reopened on March 19, 2025.

 Facilities

 Trinoma is located at the corner of EDSA and North Avenue in Quezon City.
-Located in "North Triangle", the mall is bound by three major thoroughfares, namely, North Avenue, EDSA and Mindanao Avenue Extension.
-Located on a 20 ha parcel of land, Trinoma has a gross leasable area of 195,000 sqm, which includes the mall's major anchor, The Landmark Supermarket and Department Store.
+Located in "North Triangle", the mall is bound by three major thoroughfares, namely, North Avenue, EDSA and Mindanao Avenue extension.
+Located on a 20 ha parcel of land, Trinoma has a gross leasable area of 195,000 sqm, which includes the mall's major anchor, The Landmark supermarket and department store.

-It is directly connected to the North Avenue MRT Station as the mall itself sits atop the Line 3 Depot.
-It will be also be connected to the future North Triangle Common Station.
-A pedestrian overpass has also been constructed to connect with SM City North EDSA.
+It is directly connected to the North Avenue MRT station as the mall itself sits atop the Line 3 Depot.
+It will also be connected to the future North Triangle Common Station.
+A pedestrian overpass has also been constructed to connect with SM North EDSA but it is currently closed to give way for the MRT-7 station.